Boggi: History

-The brand was founded by Paolo Boggi in 1939 with the opening of the first store in Monza.

-In 1966, after launching its first collection, the company expanded to Milan by opening a store in San Babila (renovated in 2019 to celebrate the brand's 80th anniversary).
+The brand was founded by Paolo Boggi with the opening of a small shop specializing in tailored suits in Monza.
+In 1964, after launching its first collection, the company expanded to Milan by opening a store in Galleria Passarella, a prestigious mixed-use complex located near Piazza San Babila and the Duomo.
+The location was renovated in 2019 to celebrate the brand's 80th anniversary.

-In 1996, Boggi Milano became an international brand with the opening of its first store abroad, in Geneva.
+In 1996, Boggi Milano opened a store in Geneva, Switzerland, its first store outside Italy.

-In 2003, Boggi Milano was acquired by the Brian & Barry Group, owned by brothers Carlo, Claudio and Roberto Zaccardi; Sandro De Bruno became President and CEO of the Group, a position he still holds.
+In 2003, Boggi Milano was acquired for €13.2 million by the Brian & Barry Group, owned by brothers Carlo, Claudio and Roberto Zaccardi; Sandro De Bruno became President and CEO of the Brian & Barry Group.

 From 2009, the brand began an expansion process, opening over 100 stores in Europe, Asia, the Middle East, Russia and South America.

+By 2011, Boggi had 100 stores worldwide.

-In 2016, the company established the Boggi Milano Academy, an internal training program aimed at developing new talent and keeping staff updated on global market changes.
+In 2016, the company established the Boggi Milano Academy, an internal training program aimed at developing new talent and keeping staff updated on the brand.

-In 2019, the company announced plans to expand its operations with the goal of reaching a turnover of €500 million.
+In 2019, the company announced plans to expand its operations with the goal of reaching revenue of €500 million.
 The plan included strengthening the e-commerce network and adopting an omnichannel retail strategy.